 If a Security officer’s services are required, either …

 - Pick up a red emergency phone or blue light parking lot phone

 - Dial 281.425.6888, if from an off-campus phone

 - Dial 281.683.1449 for Security Dispatch

-In case of major crimes such as sexual assault or murder, the Baytown Police Department should be notified first: Dial 9.911 from a campus phone.
+In case of major crimes, such as sexual assault or murder, call the Baytown Police Department first.
+Dial 9.911 from a campus phone.

 In the event that a situation arises, either on or off campus, that, in the judgment of the Security Captain, constitutes an ongoing or continuing threat, a campus wide “ timely warning” will be issued.
 The warning will be issued through the college e-mail system to students, faculty, and staff.
 It will also be posted at the front doors of the Student Center, Rebel Roost, and Library.
 Anyone with information warranting a timely warning should report the circumstances to the Security Services office 106 in the Student Center or by phone at 281.425.6475 and after office hours at 281.425.6888.

 Lee College Security Services prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 Security Services includes the annual crime statistics report to the college’s emergency procedures booklet that is made available to all students and employees during each registration and in the Lee College Security Services offices in rooms 106 and 107 of the Student Center.
 The crime statistics can also be found on the Security Services Web page.
 The Institutional Effectiveness Committee includes the crime statistics data in the Institutional Effectiveness Report Card, which is published on the college website as part of Lee College Goal 8: We will maintain a safe and inviting physical environment.